 Adrian Whitty, PhD, Professor, Biochemistry, Boston University

-help inform the design of pharmaceutically useful macrocycles or macrocycle libraries, which because they contain non-traditional drug chemotypes, need rules beyond those considered in traditional assessments of drug likeness.
-I also describe
+should help inform the design of pharmaceutically useful macrocycles or macrocycle libraries, which because they contain non-traditional drug chemotypes, need rules beyond those considered in traditional assessments of drug likeness.
+I also

 5:05 Interactive Breakout Discussion Groups - View Details